Bavarian Cream Donuts are fried, fluffy donuts filled with the most luxurious Bavarian cream filling and rolled in sugar.

 Make Pastry Cream

-Make the pastry cream at least 2 hours in advance.
-It's best when made the day before so the flavors have a chance to develop.
+Make the pastry cream at least 2 hours ahead, ideally the day before, for a deeper flavor.

-For in-depth instruction and step-by-step process shots, see my vanilla pastry cream recipe post.
+For detailed instructions and step-by-step photos, see my vanilla pastry cream recipe.

 Activate Yeast

-Warm the milk to roughly body temperature, then mix the dry yeast and a tablespoon of the sugar into the warm milk and let sit for 5-10 minutes to get frothy.
+Warm the milk to about body temperature.
+Mix the dry yeast and a tablespoon of sugar into the warm milk, then let sit for 5-10 minutes to activate; it should become frothy.

-If you are using instant dry yeast you can skip this step.
+If you are using instant dry yeast, skip this step.

 Wet Ingredients

-In the bowl of a stand mixer with a dough hook attachment, add the eggs, sugar, and salt.
+In the bowl of a stand mixer fitted with a dough hook, add the eggs, sugar, and salt.

-Once the yeast has activated, add the milk/yeast mixture to this bowl and mix everything together to combine.
+Once the yeast has activated, add the milk/yeast mixture to the bowl and mix until combined.

 Dry Ingredients

-Add the flour to the mixing bowl and turn the mixer on low speed for a minute to allow the flour to incorporate.
+Add the flour and mix on low speed for about a minute until combined.

 Knead the Dough

-Turn the mixer up to medium-high speed for 3-5 minutes or until the dough is no longer sticking to the sides of the bowl.
+Turn the mixer up to medium-high speed for 3-5 minutes, or until the dough no longer sticks to the sides of the bowl.

 If it seems too sticky, add an extra tablespoon of flour and keep mixing.